 2. Outdated TSH Lab Ranges

-Unbelievably 10 years later many traditional doctors are still using the old outdated TSH lab standards.
+Many traditional doctors rely strictly on the TSH range of 0.5 to 5.0 despite the patient’s obvious symptoms.
 Then, there are other doctors who will only diagnose hypothyroidism once TSH is above 10.0!
 WHAT?
 By then your symptoms can be so debilitating you are struggling to live through each day!

 3. Failure To Do Full Thyroid Blood Testing